Gokul Krishnamoorthy

 Across Delhi, Mumbai and Bengaluru, if there are women in a bar drinking beer, it’s probably Budweiser or Hoegaarden, adds Sharma.
 He points to brands Corona and the wheat beer which lack ‘category hues’: “Women are entering the category like never before.
 The trend of more women consuming beer may be inconvenient to some of our competitors, but it works in our favour.”

 Rising female consumers in the category, an aspirational set of consumers beyond the top metros, increased exposure to global brands, and the inclination to pay a premium for a great experience – these are among factors that are fueling Belgian-Brazilian brewer Anheuser-Busch InBev’s confidence in the Indian market.
 Sharma, marketing director for India and SE Asia at the Belgium-headquartered company, has just overseen the launch of the global ‘Brewed the Hard Way’ platform in India.
-He underlines that this is just the beginning, in conversation with Campaign India.
+He underlines that this is just the beginning, in conversation with Campaign India

 The portfolio

-CampaignUK reported that three global brands’ revenues grew 12.6 pc cumulatively – Budweiser grew 7.6 pc, Stella Artois 12.5 pc and Corona 23 pc.
+Against company revenue growth of 6.3 per cent in calendar year 2015, CampaignUK reported that three global brands’ revenues grew 12.6 pc cumulatively – Budweiser grew 7.6 pc, Stella Artois 12.5 pc and Corona 23 pc.
 The company’s stated intent was to focus on raising perception and relevance of ‘core’ brands, which deliver a majority of volume and revenue.

 In India, the three high-growth global brands are in play, with Budweiser being brewed locally.
 Belgian wheat beer brand Hoegaarden, which is among ‘international brands’ in the AB InBev portfolio, too, is present in India.
 Alongside Budweiser is the ‘variant’ Budweiser Magnum.
 With higher alcohol content (6.5 per cent), it launched in 2012 as the most expensive strong beer (over 5 pc alcohol) at Rs 150 for a full bottle (650 ml).